Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 There are two types of peace: Enforced by justice and free choice by people wanting to live together.

 There are two types of peace.
 Peace is not just the absence of war!
-There are two types of ‘peace.’
-The difference is vital to understand and has to do with ethics (the 4th component of how humans function) and the application of justice (5th) based on human nature (1st) and free will (2nd).
+The difference between the 2 types of peace are vital to understand and has to do with ethics (the 4th component of how humans function) and the application of justice (5th) based on human nature (1st) and free will (2nd).
 Here’s an illustration.

 UN peace-keeping forces only maintain order (justice, 5th).
 It interposes itself between the two belligerents (human nature, 1st) and keeps them separate.
 This impedes direct clashing of forces, avoiding injuries and deaths but each side continues to maintain its belligerent nature (1st).
 As I write there are 14 such UN mission which can never leave the demarcation line or peace will collapse.